 The ICD series is a compact system for current measurement.
-The ICD-A is suitable for an application in the automotive industry due to its connector, while the ICD-C is more suitable for the design industry.
+The ICD-A is suitable for an application in the automotive industry due to its connector.

 The shunt-based measurement provides for a high level of accuracy and temperature compensation is also incorporated through the internal signal processing.
 External temperature influences are thus reduced to a minimum.